apache/plc4x-build-tools/README.md

 Apache PLC4X Build-Tools
 ========================

-Apache PLC4X Build-Tools is a sub-project of the Apache PLC4X project and contains all the tools needed to build the main project.
+Apache PLC4X Build-Tools is a subproject of the Apache PLC4X project and contains all the tools needed to build the main project.

-Currently the only tools it contains is a maven plugin used to generate drivers and a new maven-site-plugin site theme.
+Currently, the only tools it contains is a maven plugin used to generate drivers and a new maven-site-plugin site theme.

 It currently doesn't contain any actual code-generation modules, but just the plugin